Engine coolant diagnostic guide

 3. Look for bubbles

-Constant bubbling in the expansion tank can suggest pressure entering the system.
+Constant bubbling in the expansion tank can suggest pressure entering the cooling system.

 4. Check exhaust smoke

-Notice whether white smoke clears quickly or continues when warm.
+Notice whether white smoke clears quickly or continues after the engine is warm.

-Look for milky oil, contamination or unusual residue.
+Look for milky oil, oily coolant, unusual contamination or mayonnaise-like residue.

 6. Arrange proper testing

-A garage can carry out pressure, combustion gas and compression tests.
+A garage can carry out pressure, combustion gas, compression and leak-down tests.

 Can you drive with a blown head gasket?